-Abraham, whose birth name was Abram, was renamed by God (Genesis 17:1-5).
+Abraham, who begins the above family tree, was originally named Abram (Genesis 17:1-5).
 He left his home in Ur of the Chaldees to live in Haran, but soon moved from there to live in the land of Canaan.
-He is considered the 'father' of those faithful (Romans 4:16).
+He is considered the 'father' of those who are faithful to God (Romans 4:16).

 Sarah, whose original name was Sarai, was the wife of Abraham.
-After God healed her she gave birth, at the age of 90, to Isaac.
+After God healed her so that she could have a family, she gave birth at 90 to Isaac.
 Sarah is the only woman in the Bible where her age at death, one-hundred and twenty-seven (127), is recorded.

 Esau, also called Edom, received his name from the fact that he was born red and hairy (Genesis 25:25).
 He sold his birthright, and the blessings that came with it, to Jacob for a bowl of lentil soup.
 He is the founder of the Edomites that lived in the land of Canaan.

-David, of the tribe of Judah, was the youngest son of Jesse.
+David, who represented the 13th generation from Abraham in the family tree, was the youngest son of Jesse.
 He becomes king in 1010 B.C. at about the age of 30.
-He ruled over the tribe of Judah for 7 1/2 years then over a united Israel until his death in 970 B.C.
-He won military battles that expanded Israel's kingdom.
+He ruled over the tribe of Judah for 7 1/2 years, then over a united Israel, until his death in 970 B.C.
+King David won military battles that expanded Israel's kingdom.
 He conquered Jerusalem from the Jebusites, made it his capital and eventually brought the Ark of the Covenant to it.
-Although he, at times, sinned greatly before God (e.g. adultery with Bathsheba then arranging her husband's death) he is considered the greatest human king of Israel.
-His son Solomon, the wisest man ever, became king upon his death.